Official development assistance: 0.7% target

 The target of spending 0.7% of gross national income on ODA is the best known international aid target.
-It was formalised on 24 October 1970, when the UN General Assembly adopted a resolution which included the goal that “Each economically advanced country will progressively increase its official development assistance to the developing countries and will exert its best efforts to reach a minimum net amount of 0.7% of its gross national product at market prices by the middle of the Decade [by 1975].”
-Sweden and the Netherlands were the first countries to meet the target, in 1974, but is has been met by few other countries since.
+It was formalised on 24 October 1970, when the UN General Assembly adopted a resolution which included the goal that "Each economically advanced country will progressively increase its official development assistance to the developing countries and will exert its best efforts to reach a minimum net amount of 0.7% of its gross national product at market prices by the middle of the Decade [by 1975]."
+Sweden and the Netherlands were the first countries to meet the target, in 1974, but it has been met by few other countries since.

-Quantitative analysis

 Overall quantity

 In 2019, the annual amount of state donor aid counted as ODA was US$168 billion, of which US$152 billion came from DAC donors.
 In the decade 2010–2019, average annual ODA was US$151.5 billion (in 2018 prices).

 Historically, the amount of ODA disbursed every year rose approximately four-fold in real terms during the 60 years from 1960.
 The level was rather stagnant up to 1973 (although inflation meant that it grew in nominal terms).
 It generally rose from 1973 to 1992, then declined to 1997, then increased again.